hci-a-if-its-2019/assignment-3-ojoakua-10bit/README.md

  - **Reference**: Participant 1 Line 28, 30, 32.
 Participant 2 Line 18, 22
 <!-- Provide line-number(s) or time-code(s) referred by feedback/incidence observed on the screen. -->
  - **Feedback**: Somewhat positive, first participant complains about the text content feels too full although the text is not too small for mobile **[P1 Line-32]**.
-First participant feels the color feels too generic (only black over white background) **[P1 Line-28]** but the second participant don't mind about it **[P2 Line-22]** .First participant commented about the absence of thread categorization **[P1 Line-30]** *(Actually I don't get what he mean but I think he refers to breadcrumbs.
-If so, it means that the he don't know the existence of breadcrumbs there)*.
+First participant feels the color feels too generic (only black over white background) **[P1 Line-28]** but the second participant don't mind about it **[P2 Line-22]** .First participant commented about the absence of thread categorization **[P1 Line-30]** *(~~Actually I don't get what he mean but I think he refers to breadcrumbs.
+If so, it means that the he don't know the existence of breadcrumbs there~~ After doing some short research on some forum websites, I got what he meant.
+It didn't refer to the breadcrumbs but another absent element)*.
 The second participant commented about the absence of the informations of other thread on the site like "Hot Threads", "New Threads" and "Last Commented Threads" **[P2 Line-18]**.
 <!-- Provide feedback (positive or negative) given by the participants, if any. -->
  - **Incidence**: N/A
 <!-- Critical incidences (breakdowns or problems encountered by the participants) and/or mistakes committed by the participants, if any. -->
  - **Reason**: N/A
 <!-- Explain the reason for the breakdowns or the negative feedback observed on the screen. -->
- - **Resolution**: Consider to reconfigure the text spacing or font size, redesign the breadcrumbs and add some information about other thread.
+ - **Resolution**: Consider to reconfigure the text spacing or font size, ~~redesign the breadcrumbs~~ and add some information about other thread.
 <!-- Suggest any modifications that might be made to the UI to address the issues in this `OBSERVATION 1`. -->

 #### OBSERVATION 2